 Dorothy was an extremely practical person,

-who learnt to sew and knit at an early age with encouragement from her
+who learned to sew and knit at an early age with encouragement from her

 aunts May and Ethel Boddy.

-She learnt to drive and played her part in the family business by
+She learned to drive and played her part in the family business by

 delivering orders to customers, and as well, used her artistic skills in